 Hammocks have been around for hundreds of years.
 Originally, hammocks were used for sleeping because of their space-saving features and ease of maintenance.
-Today hammocks come in a wide variety of sizes and styles and are designed mostly for relaxing, reading and enjoying the outdoors, but specific types can be used as a sleeping alternative for traditional beds and mattresses.
+Today backyard hammocks come in a wide variety of sizes and styles and are designed mostly for relaxing, reading and enjoying the outdoors, but specific hammock types can be used as beds compared to expensive traditional mattresses.

-Find the Perfect Place to Hang Your Hammock
+Find the Perfect Place to Hang Your Backyard Hammock

 You can hang your hammock in a variety of places both indoors and outdoors.
 The most popular option is to hang it between two tress, but you can also use a hammock stand or hang it between two posts or walls.